 This Great Pause of 2020, and now two months into 2021, has been a huge gift for me.
 I needed this time to truly figure out who I am and what I feel.
-I am an empath with a big heart and an even bigger self imposed responsibility to take care of those around me.
+I am an empath with a big heart and an even bigger self-imposed responsibility to take care of those around me.
 In the before times, in my busy office, I would pick up on what everyone was feeling.
-The hustle and bustle, the feelings of those in the mall attached to where I work, or the stresses of those around me in my day to day life.
+The hustle and bustle, the feelings of those in the mall attached to where I work, or the stresses of those around me in my day-to-day life.
 I was tired, more than tired, I was bone weary from just feeling ALL of it.
-As these chaotic times heated, up I heard all the concerns and all the complaints of those whose first world lives were being disrupted.
+As these chaotic times heated up, I heard all the concerns and all the complaints of those whose First World lives were being disrupted.
 I was aware of the news whether I chose to partake of it, or not.
 It was all around me.
 The zany business south of the border and all the media circus around the virus.
 Did I mention how tired I was?

 Working from home for me has been a blessing.
 I interact with people online, almost my entire day, but there is a distance, and an opportunity to walk away for a bit.
 I am surrounded by my own supportive space, by art, plants, and crystals.
-I can take a walk around and find the grounding and comfort I need to get me past the next upset person, the next unrequested piece of disconcerting news.
+I can take a walk around and find the grounding and comfort I need to get past the next upset person, the next unrequested piece of disconcerting news.
 I can look out the window or take a brief break to the Zen zone of my den.
-I can go outside and breath fresh air, see the trees or watch the snow softly drift down outside my window into nature, not concrete.
+I can go outside and breathe fresh air, see the trees or watch the snow softly drift down outside my window into nature, not concrete.

 I work, don’t kid yourself.
 There are fewer interruptions and it is way easier to lose the day and to work longer; to not take breaks and not move as much.
 However, it is my own space, there is quiet and I can take a break from the news and the worries.